6.2.5 Progressivism

 ● They believe in ‘progress’ or ‘meliorism’: making people’s lives better with human effort and politically-initiated change.
 This is a viewpoint which is diametrically opposed to the conservative preference for small government and ‘laissez-faire’ (6.2.4.3).

-The following sub-sections identify different degrees of progressivism:
+The following sub-sections describe different intensities of the progressive approach:

 ● It can just mean a desire to improve people’s lives, and to respond pragmatically to externally-imposed changes (6.2.5.1).